- Departments

 Humanities

-- Payton AllanHumanities, Physical Education pallan@hsd.ca
+Payton AllanHumanities, Physical Education pallan@hsd.ca

-- Bjorn BjornsonHumanities bbjornson@hsd.ca
+Bjorn BjornsonHumanities bbjornson@hsd.ca

-- Ashley Booth GingrasHumanities agingras@hsd.ca
+Ashley Booth GingrasHumanities agingras@hsd.ca

-- Brydon CaldwellHumanities bcaldwell@hsd.ca
+Brydon CaldwellHumanities bcaldwell@hsd.ca

-- Katrina DrinevskiHumanities, Social Science kdrinevski@hsd.ca
+Katrina DrinevskiHumanities, Social Science kdrinevski@hsd.ca

-- Lisa Elkie FriesenHumanities, Social Science lelkiefriesen@hsd.ca
+Lisa Elkie FriesenHumanities, Social Science lelkiefriesen@hsd.ca

-- Andrew GeorgeHumanities ageorge@hsd.ca
+Andrew GeorgeHumanities ageorge@hsd.ca

-- Aimie GoertzenHumanities agoertzen@hsd.ca
+Aimie GoertzenHumanities agoertzen@hsd.ca

-- Jessica GonzalezHumanities jgonzalez@hsd.ca
+Jessica GonzalezHumanities jgonzalez@hsd.ca

-- Cassandra KlassenHumanities casklassen@hsd.ca
+Cassandra KlassenHumanities casklassen@hsd.ca

-- Melissa MathewHumanities mmathew@hsd.ca
+Melissa MathewHumanities mmathew@hsd.ca

-- Brittany NerbasHumanities bnerbas@hsd.ca
+Brittany NerbasHumanities bnerbas@hsd.ca

-- Shelley O'BrienHumanities sobrien@hsd.ca
+Shelley O'BrienHumanities sobrien@hsd.ca

-- Neal RohneHumanities, Social Science nrohne@hsd.ca
+Neal RohneHumanities, Social Science nrohne@hsd.ca

-- Christine StreichFlexible Learning, Humanities cstreich@hsd.ca
+Christine StreichFlexible Learning, Humanities cstreich@hsd.ca

-- Megan TurnleyHumanities mturnley@hsd.ca
+Megan TurnleyHumanities mturnley@hsd.ca

-- Andrew UngerHumanities aunger@hsd.ca
+Andrew UngerHumanities aunger@hsd.ca

 The ELA program is built on three foundation points – comprehension, communication and critical thinking.
 Comprehension develops the necessary skills to read, view and listen to different types of texts to make sense of information and ideas.
 Communication develops the necessary skills to write, speak and represent ideas in multiple media.
-Critical thinking challenges students to consider different perspectives presented, rationales for why people think and act the way they do.
+Critical thinking challenges students to consider different perspectives presented and rationales for why people think and act the way they do.

 Courses use literary texts as well as information-based texts in their classes and often provide students with the opportunity to choose texts in which they have an interest.
 Assignment choice is also important as different students have different abilities and we want to allow students to shine in whatever manner they believe they are the strongest, while